21 must-have items for your next trip to Disney | CNN Underscored

 “While you can plan a spontaneous trip to Disney and still have a wonderful time, the best advice I can offer is to plan your trip months in advance and know how far ahead you can reserve dining and additional experiences,” Krul says.
 “The earlier you plan and book your vacation, the more options will be available to you.”

-If you’re ready to start planning, here’s an expert recommended starter list of what you should pack for your trip.
+If you’re ready to start planning, here’s an expert-recommended starter list of what you should pack for your trip.

 MagicBands

-“Seasoned guests visiting Walt Disney World should pack a MagicBand,” Krul revealed to us, “which can be used as your Disney Resort room key and park ticket.
+“Seasoned guests visiting Walt Disney World should pack a MagicBand,” Krul reveals to us, “which can be used as your Disney Resort room key and park ticket.
 MagicBands can also be linked to a credit card on file for secondary purchases like Disney dining and merchandise.”

-A basic MagicBand in white is the perfect pick for a parks newbie
+A basic MagicBand in white is the perfect pick for a parks newbie.

 ________________________________________________________________________